juji-io/site/blog/introducing-datalevin-datalog-server.md

 What is Datalevin.
 Versatile transactional database.
 Clojure native KV store and Datalog store.

-Core is a Clojure library, embedded mode.
+Core is a Clojure library, embedded mode, running on JVM.

 Native command line, Babashka pods, server and client are all in the same native binary.
 Run on Linux, MacOS and Windows.